 Lessonly’s Conversational Content chatbot pops up alongside a piece of content so the visitor can ask questions while browsing — or even schedule a call with sales.

 Zenefits’ Website Concierge is an AI-enabled chatbot that allows site visitors to dive into their needs and interests by typing straight into chat.

 Want more?
 Check out the other chatbots featured in our collection of chatbot examples and find out what makes a chatbot really good.

 Ready to Get Started with Chatbots?

-Let’s set up a demo of Drift.
+Then set up a demo with Drift today.